Asphalt Patch Repair

 You can do that with the Aquaphalt 6.0 Concrete and Asphalt Patch.
 Use this cold patch during summer or use it when it's below freezing.
-Just pour the product into the pothole, spread it evenly using a rake or a shovel, and pour some water on it to activate the product.
+Just pour the product into the pothole, spread it evenly using a rake, a lute or a shovel, and pour some water on it to activate the product.
 Tamp it down and you're good to go.
 Let it harden for 24 hours and you're all set to drive on it.

 How to apply a cold asphalt patch depends on the product you're using.